paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-111-support-of-science-mathematics-and-engineering-education.md

 **(f) Relationship to Other Programs.—** The Secretary of Defense shall coordinate the provision of financial assistance under the authority of this section with the provision of financial assistance under the other authorities provided in this chapter in order to maximize the benefits derived by the Department of Defense from the exercise of all such authorities.

+**(g) Limitation on Participation.—**

+(1) The Secretary may not award scholarships or fellowships under this section to more than five individuals described in paragraph (2) per year.

+(2) An individual described in this paragraph is an individual who—

+  (A) has not previously been awarded a scholarship or fellowship under the program under this section;

+  (B) is not a citizen of the United States; and

+  (C) is a citizen of a country the government of which is a party to The Technical Cooperation Program (TTCP) memorandum of understanding of October 24, 1995.

-**(g) Institution of Higher Education Defined.—** In this section, the term “institution of higher education” has the meaning given such term in section 101 of the Higher Education Act of 1965 ([20 U.S.C.
+**(h) Institution of Higher Education Defined.—** In this section, the term “institution of higher education” has the meaning given such term in section 101 of the Higher Education Act of 1965 ([20 U.S.C.
 1001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim)).

 ### Statutory Notes